top of page

 Untitled (1080 x 1350 px).png

 Family Resource Centers (FRCs) are common structures of family support and strengthening programs.
-They are welcoming hubs that serve families within communities, areas, and counties.
+They are welcoming hubs that serve families within communities.
 They come in different shapes and sizes, such as community-based FRCs, school-based FRCs, mobile FRCs, and more. their services are provided at low or no cost to participants and are responsive to the needs, cultures, and interests of the communities they serve.
 FRCs are defined in California State Statute under Senate Bill 436.

 Learn more about FRCs with the National Family Support Network overview.